GETTING THE RIGHT PAIR FOR YOU

 The well known ‘wonk’ and whilst we’re at it, the ‘stretch’.
 We use acetate in all our frames and as a material it can bend a little when exposed to more extreme temperature changes (such as during delivery in the case of our international customers).

-Got these problems?
+Got one of these issues?
 Worry not!
 No need to think your sunnies are entering the twilight of their career.
 All they need is a small amount of TLC and they’ll be your delightful travel companion for years to come.
 Below is a list of options for you to get those frames straight again:

 2. Indulge a bit of frame DIY as it’s surprisingly easy.
-You can either heat the frame at the nose bridge using the ‘warm’ setting on a hair dryer for 15-20 seconds.
-With the acetate suitably heated grab each temple around the place where they meet the front frame and flex.
-If you are adjusting the ‘wonk‘ then move the temples up and down.
-If you are adjusting the ‘stretch‘ then flex the frame inwards so that the warmed nose-bridge will move and re-set in the new position.
+You can either heat the frame at the nose bridge using the ‘warm’ setting on a hair dryer for around 15-20 seconds.
+With the acetate suitably heated grab each temple around the point where they meet the front frame and then flex each side up and down.
+You should get a feel for the adjustment but stop to check as you go along and you should have it right in a few minutes.

 3. Of course if you have simply opened your sunnies from new and found that the frames are slightly askew as a result of their travels, then feel free to return them to us and we’ll straighten or replace them for you.

 CLOSING THE LOOP

 We want to encourage you to not just enjoy your sunglasses well into the future.
-If well looked after they will endure for many, many seasons.
+If well looked after they will last for many years to come.
 However, we all know that eventually a day may come to replace them and we want to reward you for your long term, sustainable approach to your sunglasses.